Helping you free your child of an eating disorder

 • She knows which biscuit has the fewest calories, and it happens to be her all-time favourite.
 What luck!
 But just as she begins to feel some pleasure, self-denial kicks in.
 Her internal critic reminds her she’s unworthy and punishes her for enjoying food.

-This is why Magic Plate is helpful in a first phase: when your child isn’t able to make decisions, their mind quietens.
-It’s not all ‘magic’: they’ll still argue about portion sizes or ingredients, or try to hide food in their pockets, but you’ll get the skills to manage those difficulties.
+This is why Magic Plate is helpful in a first phase: it quietens your child’s mind when they aren’t able to make decisions.
+It’s not all ‘magic’, though: they’ll still argue about portion sizes or ingredients, or try to hide food, but you’ll gain the skills to manage those difficulties.

-You will learn from experience quite how rigid or adjustable you want your Magic Plate to be.
-Don’t let anyone’s advice turn you into a dogmatic, inflexible, authoritarian parent.
-Keep your ability to problem-solve, and keep your stance as a wise, caring parent – not a browbeaten one.
+You’ll learn from experience how rigid or adjustable you want your Magic Plate to be.
+As the expert on your child, trust that you’re competent to problem-solve (any online advice promoting a dogmatic, inflexible, authoritarian stance is not in line with FBT manuals).
+Stay a wise, caring parent – not a browbeaten one.

 Magic Plate is, of course, a temporary strategy.
-Gradually you will be on the lookout for areas in which your child can wisely engage in teamwork.
+Gradually you’ll be on the lookout for areas in which your child can wisely engage in teamwork.

 Removing choices is a rescue operation